A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Asymptotic behavior

 Choosing $R=|\xi-\eta|^{-1}$ we conclude the proof. \end{proof}

-The last ingredient we need is the following technical Lemma, that is basically \cite[lemma 4.8]{mischler_kacs_2014} with a weaker assumption on moments. \begin{lemma} Let $f$ be a probability distribution on $\R^d$ satisfying \eqref{assBE}.
+The last ingredient we need is the following technical Lemma (that is basically \cite[lemma 4.8]{mischler_kacs_2014} with a weaker assumption on moments.
+We denote by $B_\delta(x_0)$, the ball in $\R^d$ centered at $x_0$ with radius $\delta$.
+When the ball is centered at $0$, we use $B_\delta$ as a shorthand. \begin{lemma} Let $f$ be a probability distribution on $\R^d$ satisfying \eqref{assBE}.
 Then \begin{enumerate}[(i)] \item There exist $\delta\in(0,1)$ depending on $\rho_{2+s}$ such that

 \item Assume additionally that $f\in L^p$, with $p\in(1,\infty]$.
 For any $\delta>0$ there exists $\kappa=\kappa(\rho_{2+s},\delta, \norm{f}_{L^p})\in(0,1)$ such that

 \end{enumerate} \end{lemma} \begin{proof} \begin{enumerate}[(i)] \item For $\hat{f}:\R^d\to \R$ and for $\xi$ define $h:[0,|\xi|]\to \R$ such that $h(t):=\hat{f}\Big(t\frac{\xi}{|\xi|}\Big)$.
 Applying twice the fundamental theorem of calculus to $h$ we write